Ever wondered why your users don’t continue using your app after their initial contact with the onboarding or after the sign-up?

-Short, catchy and informative descriptions beneath each step helped them to acquire more users and teach them better about the product itself.
+Short, catchy and informative descriptions beneath each step helped them to acquire more users and teach them more about the product itself.

-Discretely showing to their users why they need more information about them and why should they complete each step, helped ProdPad to build trust with their users at the very beginning.
+By explaining why they need more information about their users, and why should they complete each step, ProdPad built trust with their users from the very beginning.

-Completing those steps, ProdPad’s user will extend their trial version of the product.
-Knowing what’s waiting for them on the other side, users were more likely to complete the app onboarding process than to explore the product on their own.
+After completing those steps, ProdPad users will receive an extension to their trial.
+They know what’s waiting for them on the other side, so they’re more likely to complete the onboarding process.

 Whichever psychological concept you implement in your user onboarding flow, one thing is certain – your customer journey will be easier, more efficient, and most importantly – it will bring you more conversions!